d2l-ai/d2l-en/chapter_convolutional-neural-networks/channels.md

-When the input data contains multiple channels, we need to construct a convolution kernel with the same number of input channels as the input data, so that it can perform cross-correlation with the input data.
+When the input data contains multiple channels, we need to construct a convolution kernel with the same number of input channels as input data, so that it can perform cross-correlation with the input data.
 Assuming that the number of channels for the input data is $c_i$, the number of input channels of the convolution kernel also needs to be $c_i$.
 If our convolution kernel's window shape is $k_h\times k_w$,